NERC-CEH/UKCEH_shiny_theming/readme.md

 The UKCEH font is Montserrat.
 It is available on Google fonts: https://fonts.google.com/specimen/Montserrat

 These settings make the most of the the existing UKCEH colour palette and sets the correct fonts.
-You can preview a theme with `bs_theme_preview()`

 ```
 library(bslib)